 Scoops of coffee

-Regardless of the type of scoop you have, you’ll want to use 2 tbsp (10g of coffee) per 180 mL (6 fl. oz) of water.
+Regardless of the type of scoop you have, you'll want to use 2 tablespoon (10g of coffee) per 180 mL (6 fl. oz) of water.

 How much ground coffee for 8 cups